“Legitimately good music—lyrically complex, instrumentally nuanced… exploring love, relationships & social justice”

 Are there reserved seats?

-$10,000 Season Sponsors will have reserved seats on the mezzanine, but otherwise everything is open seating.
+$10,000 and up sponsors will have reserved seats on the mezzanine, but otherwise everything is open seating.
 Food and drink will be available on the ground floor of Downstairs Live along with theater-style chairs, and any additional mezzanine space will be open for extra seating.

 What is the order of the evening?